Varumayin Niram Sivappu: Release and reception

 Varumayin Niram Sivappu was released on 6 November 1980 alongside Nizhalgal with both films having similar themes of unemployment.
 Aakali Rajyam was released on 9 January 1981.
 Writing for Kalki, Santhanam criticised the title for lacking relevance to the story, felt the story lacked depth, but praised the performances of Haasan, Sridevi, Pratap and Sekar, though he felt the climax seemed rushed.
-Naagai Dharuman of Anna praised the acting of cast, Viswanathan's music, Loknath's cinematography, dialogues and direction.
+Naagai Dharuman of Anna praised the acting of the cast, Viswanathan's music, Loknath's cinematography, the dialogues and direction.
 A critic from Ananda Vikatan positively reviewed the film, giving it a score of A, equal to more than 50 out of 100.
 The film was a commercial success in both languages, with the Tamil version running for over 100 days in theatres.
 Prasad of Zamin Ryot appreciated the Telugu version for addressing the ills of society, a genre that was rare in that respective industry.

 Accolades

 At the 28th Filmfare Awards South, Varumayin Niram Sivappu won the Filmfare Award for Best Film – Tamil, Balachander won Best Director – Tamil, and Haasan won Best Actor – Telugu for acting in Aakali Rajyam.
 Varumayin Niram Sivappu also won the Tamil Nadu State Film Awards for Best Film, Best Director (Balachander) and Best Actor (Haasan).